zigpy/zigpy/zigpy/ota/OTA_URLs.md

 Manufacturer ID = 4398

-The ZLL switches from Busch-Jaeger does have upgradable firmware but unfortunatly they do not publish the OTOU image files directly via an public OTA provider server.
+The ZLL switches from Busch-Jaeger does have upgradable firmware but unfortunately they do not publish the OTOU image files directly via an public OTA provider server.
 However the firmware can be download and extracted from an Windows Upgrade Tool provided by Busch-Jaeger with the following steps:
  - Download the Upgrade Tool from https://www.busch-jaeger.de/bje/software/Zigbee_Software/BJE_ZLL_Update_Tool_Setup_V1_2_0_Windows_Version.exe
  - Extract the contents of the *.exe file with 7zip (7z x BJE_ZLL_Update_Tool_Setup_V1_2_0_Windows_Version.exe).
  - Navigate to the device/ folder and get the firmware images.